pemcg/mastering-automation-addendum-for-cloudforms-4.6/miscellaneous_updates/chapter.md

 `${/#owner.email} || ${/#miq_request.get_option(:owner_email)} || ${/#config.to_email_address}`

-### VMDB Objects
+### VMDB Objects as Data Types

-CloudForms 4.5 (ManageIQ *Fine*) introduced the ability to have VMDB objects as attribute types (see [New Attribute Field Types](#i1)).
+CloudForms 4.5 (ManageIQ *Fine*) introduced the ability to have selected VMDB objects as attribute data types (see [New Attribute Field Types](#i1)).

 ![New Attribute Field Types](images/screenshot1.png)

 When such an attribute type is used the **Value** field should be an object ID (or a substitution string that resolves to a valid object type ID), and at run-time the corresponding object is loaded into the model.
-Attributes of that object can then be referenced in other schema field names.
+Attributes of that object can then be referenced in other schema field value substitution strings.

 [New Attributes in Use](#i2) shows a **User** object data type attribute called `owner`, populated from the run-time value of `$evm.root['vm'].evm_owner_id`.
 This User object's `email` value is then fed into a **Null Coalescing** data type attribute called `to_email_address`.